 |Field of Study||FY 2016-17||FY 2017-18||FY 2018-19|

 In return, the SREB negotiates a contract with the school to hold a certain number of slots open for Arkansas students and to charge those students resident tuition.
 (Exceptions: Students attending the University of Tennessee (dentistry), Texas A&M University System Health Science Center (dentistry), University of Louisville (dentistry), Oklahoma State University College (osteopathic medicine), and Northeastern State University (optometry) are charged the resident tuition plus the difference between the non-resident tuition and the sum of the resident tuition and the SREB contract fee.
-Schools which do not have a resident/non-resident tuition differential agree to hold a number of slots open for Arkansas students at reduced tuition.
+Schools that do not have a resident/non-resident tuition differential agree to hold a number of slots open for Arkansas students at reduced tuition.

 If the school has a direct contract with the ADHE, the contract basically provides that the state will pay to the schools that charge different resident and non-resident tuition an amount equal to the difference between the resident and non-resident tuition, which the school will apply to the tuition and fees of such students.
 Should the differential exceed the contract price approved for similar programs by the SREB, the lesser amount will be paid.
-For schools which charge the same amount of annual tuition for residents and non-residents, and such annual tuition is extraordinary as determined by the ADHE, the amount will not be less than $5,000 per student, which the school will apply to the amount of tuition and fees of such students.
+For schools that charge the same amount of annual tuition for residents and non-residents, and such annual tuition is extraordinary as determined by the ADHE, the amount will not be less than $5,000 per student, which the school will apply to the amount of tuition and fees of such students.

 Asterick (*) indicates SREB contract